enkidevs/curriculum/blockchain/fundamentals/consensus-algorithms/byzantine-fault-tolerance.md

 ---
 ## Practice

-In general, which solution to the Byzantine Generals Problem is the fastest (first input) and which is the slowest (second input)?
+In general, which solution to the Byzantine Generals Problem is the fastest (first answer) and which is the slowest (second answer)?

 ???